 Scott@Mister A’s-San Diego

 1988 vintage.
 Feminine-styled.
 Ran into some resistance back in the day with the (re-) emergence of this Château and the massive 85/86 and 89/90 efforts.
 Eff all that.
 The 1989 AND 1990 vintages probs the best this Château has ever realized.
 The 1988 slid in then and performed delicate magick.
 That cocoa powder and blueberry combo still coming forth with undeniable impressions.
 Whereas those four “bigger” vintages rocked harder, all four have had more noticeable drop off.
 This 1988 just doing its best La Mission Haut-Brion/Haut-Brion impression and pulling it off.
 No rush to crush.
-5.13.26. — a day ago
+5.13.26. — 2 months ago